reactjs/react.dev/src/content/reference/react/use.md

 * The parent function of the `use` Hook must be a React component or your own Hooks.
 * `use` is not recommended for data fetching from a [Server Component](/reference/react/components#server-components). `async` and `await` are preferred when fetching data from a Server Component.
-* When passing promises to `use` you must store the promise in a state variable or context to avoid recreating the promise on every rerender.
+* When passing promises to `use`, you must store the promise in a state variable or context to avoid recreating the promise on every rerender.
 When invoking a function that returns a promise, you can to store the returned promise with a cache mechanism like React's `cache` function.

 ---